mongodb/docs/source/faq.rst

   >>> print(collection.find_one())
   {'_id': 1.0, 'subdocument': {'a': 1.0, 'b': 1.0}}

-To preserve order when reading BSON, use the :py:class`~bson.son.SON` class, which is a dict that remembers its key order.
-First, get a handle to the collection, configured to use :py:class`~bson.son.SON` instead of dict:
+To preserve order when reading BSON, use the :py:class:`~bson.son.SON` class, which is a dict that remembers its key order.
+First, get a handle to the collection, configured to use :py:class:`~bson.son.SON` instead of dict:

 .. code-block:: python key-order
   :options: +NORMALIZE_WHITESPACE